BlenderCharacters/01.Setup.and.Introduction/README.md

 + Modifiers use normals.
 EG. Edge Split Modifier, Shrink Wrap , Displacement.
 + Selection of faces can use normals
 + And many more...

+### 99 Section 1 Wrap Up
++ Well done
++ Remember to share your work on the forum!
++ Jump straight in to the next section.